-A stem cell transplant is where your stem cells are replaced with new stem cells after high dose chemotherapy and/or radiotherapy.
+A stem cell transplant is where your stem cells are replaced with new stem cells after high-dose chemotherapy and/or radiotherapy.
 The aim is to destroy the stem cells in your bone marrow and any disease in your body.
 The stem cells are then replaced with healthy stem cells.
 Stem cell transplant, bone marrow transplant and haemopoietic cell transplant (HCT) describe the same process.

 A stem cell transplant may be used if the blood cancer gets worse or does not respond to treatment, or the type of blood cancer is known to recur.
 This treatment is not available for everyone because there are very serious side effects, including a risk of dying.
-There are two types of stem cell transplants, autologous (au-tol-o-gous) and allogeneic (al-o-gen-e-ic).
-Allogeneic stem cell transplants may be used to treat CLL.